We believe in…

 We believe our impact is ever-evolving and are committed to continuing our learning and our service through a variety of ways.
 In the spirit of transparency we wanted to share our commitment with you and demonstrate how we’ve been actioning these with the following:

-- Anit-oppression consulting with Sharyn Holmes
+- Anit-oppression and inclusion consulting for the entire business with Sharyn Holmes

 - Trauma awareness masterclass with Nicole Keeber-Lewis